JerrodTWillSNHU/CS499ePortfolio/README.md

 # **Software Design and Engineering**
 [Project Files](https://github.com/JerrodTWillSNHU/ePortfolio/tree/master/Pyramid) for **Artifact One** can be found here.

-The artifact for Software and Engineering is a Pyramid created in Eclipse using the language C++ modern OpenGL which I created using the program Eclipse.
+The artifact for Software and Engineering is a Pyramid created using the language C++ modern OpenGL which I created using the IDE Eclipse.
 The point of this project was to create a 3D pyramid with a color scheme.
 The Pyramid has multiple colors, isn’t very big, leans on a bit of an angle, and doesn’t move/rotate at all.
 I created this project back in November of 2019.

 I selected this project because I remember having fun in this course as well as being very challenged.
 In completing this course, I remember feeling very accomplished.
 The specifics of this project I would like to highlight the color scheme of the pyramid, as well as the even shape and angles of it all.
 In the improvements I’ve changed from a color scheme to a texture, increased the size of the Pyramid, and added a rotation to the Pyramid on a axis.